 You must specify only one of the OUTPUT or OUTPUTS blocks.

-The default load mode is to insert RabbitMQ data into the VMware Greenplum table.
+The default load mode is to insert RabbitMQ data into the Tanzu Greenplum table.
 GPSS also supports updating and merging RabbitMQ message data into a Greenplum table.
 You specify the load MODE, the MATCH_COLUMNS and UPDATE_COLUMNS, and any UPDATE_CONDITIONs that must be met to merge or update the data.
 In MERGE MODE, you can also specify ORDER_COLUMNS to filter out duplicates and a DELETE_CONDITION.

-You can override the default mapping of the INPUT DATA:COLUMNS by specifying a MAPPING block in which you identify the association between a specific column in the target VMware Greenplum table and a RabbitMQ message value data element.
+You can override the default mapping of the INPUT DATA:COLUMNS by specifying a MAPPING block in which you identify the association between a specific column in the target Tanzu Greenplum table and a RabbitMQ message value data element.

 Note